Porus: Sources

 The only contemporary information available on Porus and his kingdom is from Greek sources, whereas Indian sources do not mention him.
 These Greek sources differ considerably among themselves.

 Identification

 Purus

-Michael Witzel conjectures that Porus was a king of the Pūrus, who existed as a marginal power in Punjab after their defeat in the Battle of the Ten Kings notwithstanding (probable) political realignment with the Bharatas.
+Michael Witzel conjectures that Porus was a king of the Pūrus, a Vedic tribe, who existed as a marginal power in Punjab after their defeat in the Battle of the Ten Kings.
 Hem Chandra Raychaudhuri largely agreed with this identification.